 Security, Code Quality, and the AI-Generated Code Challenge

-Here’s the uncomfortable truth: research from Veracode shows that 45% of AI-generated code contains security vulnerabilities.
+Here’s the uncomfortable truth: across 100+ leading LLMs tested on 80 real-world coding tasks, AI-generated code introduced a known security vulnerability in 45% of cases — and this rate showed no improvement as models grew more capable, indicating a systemic rather than transient problem, according to the Veracode 2025 GenAI Code Security Report.
 Teams adopting AI coding tools without structured review processes report code churn rates roughly 41% higher than baseline, according to industry research — a meaningful productivity drain that offsets velocity gains if left unaddressed.

 That’s not an argument against AI-assisted development.
 It’s an argument for treating AI-generated code with the same skepticism you’d apply to any unreviewed pull request.